 The entry to the water was fairly treacherous, so the situation obviously called for a cannonball.

-A word of warning.. it was a beautiful sunny day, but that water is COLD.
+A word of warning.. it was a beautiful sunny day, but that water is FREEZING.
 I definitely didn’t stick around for a few laps.